Those born on 9/11 reflect on life 20 years after WTC attacks

 The other is filled with memories of the tragic day Josh was brought into the world.

-His mom, Nicole Lauber, remembered how quickly the excitement of delivering her first child turned into fear, from a hospital bed.
+His mom, Nicole Tauber, remembered how quickly the excitement of delivering her first child turned into fear, from a hospital bed.

 “I was beyond a panic attack, just out of my mind,” she said.

-Parents of 13,000 children born in the U.S. on 9/11 share similar stories as the Laubers.
+Parents of 13,000 children born in the U.S. on 9/11 share similar stories as the Taubers.

 Twenty years later, these babies, now young adults, continue to grow, while the memories of the fallen live on.

-Note: Correction: The spelling of two names in this report have been updated.